What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 • Hormone changes

-There are two subtypes of anorexia and each one has different symptoms: the restricting type of anorexia and the binge/purge type.
+There are two subtypes of anorexia and each one has different symptoms: the restricting type and the binge/purge type.

-Although these symptoms will vary from person to person, these are the most common symptoms of anorexia.
+Although anorexia symptoms will vary from person to person, these are the most common ones seen in our treatment center.

 Low Weight

-For someone who is experiencing anorexia nervosa, a common symptom may be low weight.
+A common symptom of anorexia may be low weight.
 Low weight may not always be obvious and will depend on a person’s age, sex, developmental stage, and physical health.
 Low weight can be defined as weight less than minimally normal or expected (for growing children and adolescents).

 Dramatic weight loss

-Besides having a low body weight, someone who is experiencing anorexia may have a significant or dramatic decrease in their weight.
-It is important to be aware of marked weight loss occurring over a short period of time.
+Besides having a low body weight, someone with anorexia may have a significant decrease in their weight within a short period of time.
+Be aware of dramatic weight loss occurring over a short period of time.

 Exercise